ecolefrancodanoise/de-for-children/processingjs/p5/bfr/README.md

 For interactive development run `lein cljsbuild auto` command.
 This command will be recompiling cljs to js each time you modify `core.cljs` and you can see result immediately by refreshing page.

+Alternatively copy and paste the code from src/bfr/core.cljs line 5 and onwards (ie. excluding the namespace declaration) into http://quil.info/sketches/create and click *Run*.

 ## License

 Copyright © 2016 Den Dansk Franske Skole - cljs version by Martin Clausen